edward-aniel3/WB_Kanban/README.md

    - Click a card to open its detail modal: view info + history timeline, **Edit**, **Assign**, or **Delete** the ticket (delete asks for confirmation).
+4. Open **Reports**:
+   - KPI cards: Total, Completed %, Unassigned, Open High Priority.
+   - Charts: tickets by status, by priority, and per assignee.
+   - The filter bar drives the whole page — filter to a slice and every card and chart reflects it instantly.
-4. Log out from the Avatar Icon in the Header.
+5. Log out from the Avatar Icon in the Header.

 ### As an Employee